Pritz69/UNFOLLOW-GITHUB-USERS-WHO-DONT-FOLLOW-US/README.md

 # UNFOLLOW GITHUB USERS WHO DONT FOLLOW US
 A Python script which you can run on your device terminal to unfollow those users who does not follow you back on GITHUB.
+Try it out !!
+Collaborators welcome !

-# HOW TO RUN THE SCRIPT ?
+## HOW TO RUN THE SCRIPT ?
 Just follow the steps and then run the Task.py file uploaded above.
 ## Install PyGithub:
 Command : pip install PyGithub